-A green card, also called a Permanent Resident Card, provides evidence of your legal stay in the U.S. The card gives you the right to legally live and work in the U.S. In addition, the card provides evidence that you have complied with the immigration requirements of the U.S.
+A green card, also called a permanent resident card, provides evidence of your legal stay in the U.S. The card gives you the right to live and work in the U.S legally.
+In addition, it provides proof that you have complied with the immigration requirements of the U.S.

-How to Recover Lost or Stolen Green Card While Abroad
+How to Recover a Lost or Stolen Green Card While Abroad

 - Valid passport

-- Boarding pass that provides information about most recent departure date
+- A boarding pass that provides information about the most recent departure date

-- Proof of Legal permanent resident (LPR) status, such as copy of front and back of the permanent residence card
+- Proof of legal permanent resident (LPR) status, such as a copy of the front and back of your permanent residence card

 - Detailed explanation about why you don’t have the card with you